faegheh8114/advanced_chatbot/README.md

 The chatbot uses a custom matching system written in Python.

-I combined three ways of matching: exact match, token overlap, and fuzzy matching using difflib.
-One method alone wasn't enough — the main reason was typos, and also that different people would phrase the same question in different ways but mean the same thing.
+I mixed three ways: exact match, token overlap, and fuzzy matching with difflib.
+The main reason was typos — many people would ask different types of questions but mean one thing.
 How these three methods work together is explained in the "How the Matching Works" section below.
 ### Conversation Context

 The application keeps a small amount of conversation state using Flask sessions.

-Flask's default session mechanism stores signed session data on the client side rather than maintaining a server-side session store.
-Since this project only needs a small amount of non-sensitive conversation context, that was an acceptable tradeoff.
-If the app needed sensitive data, larger conversation histories, or multi-instance state management, I'd move this to a server-side store such as Redis.
+Flask's default session mechanism stores signed session data on the client side, rather than maintaining a server-side session store.
+For this project I only store a small amount of non-sensitive conversation context, so that was acceptable.
+If the application needed sensitive data, large conversation histories, or more complex multi-instance state management, I would move the state to a server-side store such as Redis.

 Each user has a separate session, so conversations do not interfere with each other.
 ### Bilingual Support

 The chatbot supports both English and Persian messages and responds in the same language.

-Language detection uses a lightweight Unicode-based check rather than an external language-detection library: the input is checked for characters in the Arabic-script Unicode range, which is enough to distinguish Persian from English for this project.
-Once the intent is identified, the chatbot picks the corresponding Persian or English response.
-A full language-detection model would have been unnecessary complexity for a project that only needs to tell two languages apart.
+I used a lightweight Unicode-based language detection approach rather than an external language-detection library.
+The chatbot checks whether the input contains characters from the Arabic-script Unicode range, which is sufficient for distinguishing Persian from English in this project.
+Then, after identifying the intent, it selects the corresponding Persian or English response.
+I chose this approach because the project only needed to distinguish between two supported languages, so using a full language-detection model would have added unnecessary complexity.

 ### Web Chat Interface

-The project includes a simple chat interface with message bubbles, avatars, timestamps, and a typing indicator, so the conversation feels responsive rather than just a sequence of plain messages.
+The project includes a simple chat interface with message bubbles, avatars, timestamps, and a typing indicator, so it feels responsive rather than just displaying a sequence of messages.

-The main challenge here was coordinating the bubbles, timestamps, avatars, and typing indicator with the JavaScript request/response flow.
-I kept the interface relatively simple since the main focus of the project was the chatbot and intent-matching logic, not frontend design — I refined the UI until the interaction felt clear and natural, while keeping the frontend separate from the matching logic.
+The main challenge was coordinating the message bubbles, timestamps, avatars, and typing indicator with the JavaScript request/response flow.
+I kept the interface relatively simple because the main focus of the project was the chatbot and intent-matching system, not frontend design.
+I refined the UI until the interaction felt clear and natural, while keeping the frontend separate from the matching logic.

 ## How the Matching Works

-The three matching methods don't run as a weighted average — they work as a decision hierarchy, since each one measures something different.
+I don't use a weighted average of the three methods.
+They work as a decision hierarchy.

-First, the chatbot checks for a phrase-level substring match.
-If a known pattern appears as a complete phrase in the user's message, that's treated as a high-confidence match with a score of 1.0.
-A substring match is strong evidence of an exact phrase, so there's no need to check anything else once it's found.
+First, I check for a phrase-level substring match.
+If a known pattern appears as a complete phrase in the user's message, I treat it as a high-confidence match with a score of 1.0.
+If there is no substring match, I calculate both token-overlap and fuzzy-similarity scores, and use the stronger of the two.
+The final score then has to pass a confidence threshold of 0.78 before the intent is accepted.

-If there's no substring match, the chatbot calculates both a token-overlap score and a fuzzy-similarity score (using difflib.SequenceMatcher) and takes the stronger of the two.
-These two are better suited for reordered words and small spelling differences than an exact substring ever could be.
-The final score then has to clear a confidence threshold of 0.78 before an intent is accepted; anything below that falls back to a default response.
+I chose this approach because the three methods measure different things.
+A substring match is strong evidence of an exact phrase, while token overlap and fuzzy similarity are more useful for reordered words and small spelling differences.

-The threshold itself came from testing rather than a formula — I evaluated the classifier against a labeled test set and landed on 0.78 as the cutoff, then added regression tests for the false-positive cases that showed up with lower-confidence matches.
+If two intents get similar scores, I use deterministic tie-breaking rules instead of choosing randomly.
+The chatbot first compares the matching score, and when the scores are equal, it uses the matched pattern length and then the intent tag to make the result deterministic.
+This means the same input produces the same result every time.

-A simple example: the input "helo" instead of "hello" has no substring match since a character is missing, but fuzzy matching still catches the high character-level similarity and classifies it correctly.
-On the other hand, substring matching wins when the exact phrase shows up inside a longer message — "hi there, quick question for you" is recognized directly because "hi" is an exact pattern, without needing fuzzy matching at all.
+The 0.78 threshold was chosen empirically rather than from a specific mathematical formula.
+I used it as a confidence cutoff and then evaluated the classifier on a labeled test set.
+I also added regression tests for cases where lower-confidence matching could produce false positives.

-## Challenges and Solutions
+A simple example is the input "helo" instead of "hello".
+Substring matching would not find the exact pattern because one character is missing.
+Fuzzy matching can still recognize the high character-level similarity and classify it as a greeting.
+On the other hand, substring matching is stronger when the user includes the exact phrase inside a longer message.
+For example, "hi there, quick question for you" can be recognized directly because "hi" is an exact pattern.

 ### False Matches with Short or Common Words
 Once I added fuzzy matching, I noticed something odd: very short inputs like "hi", "ok", or "no" (and similarly short Persian words) sometimes matched the wrong intent.
 Because of substring overlap and character-level similarity, short words picked up an unrealistically high score against patterns they had almost nothing to do with.

 I fixed this by making the scoring stricter for short inputs, so fuzzy similarity alone could no longer be enough to select an intent on its own.